-Would the project: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Conflict with a program, plan, ordinance, or policy addressing the circulation system, including transit, roadway, bicycle, and pedestrian facilities?
-LS b) Conflict with or be inconsistent with CEQA Guidelines Section 15064.3, subdivision (b)?
-LS c) Substantially increase hazards to a design feature (e g., sharp curves or dangerous intersections) or incompatible uses (e g, farm equipment)?
-NC d) Result in inadequate emergency access?
-NC
+- a) Conflict with a program, plan, ordinance, or policy addressing the circulation system, including transit, roadway, bicycle, and pedestrian facilities? - b) Conflict with or be inconsistent with CEQA Guidelines Section 15064.3, subdivision (b)? - c) Substantially increase hazards to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e g, farm equipment)? - d) Result in inadequate emergency access?